turnben347/gvsu-cis350-TeamGraggleBruce/docs/Project Proposal.md

 - Research light and how to control
 - Buy light
-- Connect to light
+- Connect to light with python-kasa
 - Get basic control of light
-- Begin coding of basic functions with python
-- Test python code
+- Code to turn light on/off
 - Create a GUI
-- Make basic commands work with GUI
+- GUI code to turn light on/off
+- Brightness code
-- Test GUI code
+- GUI code (slider) to change brightness
-- Work on advanced features (scheduling, color wheel)
+- Code for color wheel
-- Add advanced features to GUI
+- GUI code for color wheel
+- Code for scheduling
-- Testing GUI
+- GUI code for scheduling
 - Final testing
 - Completion